flatt-security/shisho/docs/content/learn-shisho/04-rewrite-pattern.md

        6 | +}
 ```

 > 📝 Tips: You can't use ellipsis metavariables in rewrite patterns.
-Howeverm you can refer ellipsis metavariable `:[...X]` in a pattern with `:[X]` in a rewrite pattern.
+However, you can refer to ellipsis metavariable `:[...X]` in a pattern with `:[X]` in a rewrite pattern.